bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 tags: [bayesian-inference,bayes-theory]
 ---

 Bayesian inference is a statistical method on how one should update one’s beliefs upon observing data.
-It has wide reaching applications from optimising prices to developing probabilisitic weather forecasting.
+It has wide reaching applications from optimizing prices to developing probabilistic weather forecasting.
 In this post I will manually walk through the steps to perform Bayesian Inference.
 First, lets recap on Bayes' theorem.

 $$ P(A|B) = \frac {P(B|A)P(A)}{P(B)} $$

 In probability theory and statistics, Bayes' theorem (alternatively Bayes' law or Bayes' rule), named after Reverend Thomas Bayes, describes the probability of an event, based on prior knowledge of conditions that might be related to the event.
 [1](https://plato.stanford.edu/archives/spr2019/entries/bayes-theorem/)

 I'm a visual learner.
-My favourite intuitive example of Bayes Theorem is this [using lego bricks](https://www.countbayesie.com/blog/2015/2/18/bayes-theorem-with-lego):
+My favorite intuitive example of Bayes Theorem is this [using lego bricks](https://www.countbayesie.com/blog/2015/2/18/bayes-theorem-with-lego):

 <img src="/assets/images/2020-12-13-introduction-to-bayesian-inference-01.jpeg" width="400" height="400">